cockroachdb/docs/build-a-java-app-with-cockroachdb.md

 title: Build a Java App with CockroachDB
 summary: Learn how to use CockroachDB from a simple Java application with a low-level client driver.
 toc: false
-asciicast: true
 ---

-This tutorial shows you how to use CockroachDB from a simple Java application.
-You can use any PostgreSQL-compatible drivers, but we've tested and can recommend the [Java jdbc driver](https://jdbc.postgresql.org/), so that driver is featured here.
+This tutorial shows you how build a simple Java application with CockroachDB using a PostgreSQL-compatible driver.
+We've tested and can recommend the [Java jdbc driver](https://jdbc.postgresql.org/), so that driver is featured here.

 <div id="toc"></div>